dfinity/portal/docs/developer-docs/setup/playground.md

 ![Import by ID](./_attachments/motoko-playground17.png)

-Alternatively, you can deploy a canister using the canister's wasm and .did files.
+Alternatively, you can deploy a canister using the canister's Wasm and .did files.

 ![Import by wasm](./_attachments/motoko-playground18.png)